xLightsSequencer/xLights/README.txt

 3.4.6   Jul 23,2014
    -Enh (sean) Increased maximum time for a empty sequence from 300 seconds to 3600 seconds 3.4.5   Jul 15, 2014
-     --  enh (dkulp) If an empty LMS channel is part of an RGB group, don’t consider it empty.
+     --  enh (dkulp) If an empty LMS channel is part of an RGB group, donât consider it empty.
      --  enh (dkulp) Add a checkbox to TabConvert to go ahead and map the empty channels -- bug fix (mbrown) Fix Custom RGB Models that have multiple nodes with the same number -- bug fix (djulien) fix segv due to incorrect compiler code in Piano effect